Executive team members are Designated Public Office Holders for the purposes of the Lobbying Act.

 Brent Herbert-Copley, Executive Vice-President

-Brent was appointed executive vice-president of SSHRC in May 2015 and is responsible for overseeing corporate strategy, performance, communications, evaluation and audit functions.
-Prior to this appointment, he served as vice-president, research programs, and was responsible for the agency’s Talent, Insight and Connections programs, as well as the Canada Research Chairs, the Canada Excellence Research Chairs, the Canada First Research Excellence Fund and the Research Support Fund.
+Brent was appointed executive vice-president of SSHRC in May 2015 and is responsible for overseeing corporate policy and strategy, performance, evaluation and audit functions, as well as parliamentary affairs.
+Prior to this appointment, he served as vice-president, Research Programs.

-Before joining SSHRC in October 2009, Brent worked at the International Development Research Centre (IDRC), in a variety of positions, including, most recently, director for social and economic policy programs.
+Before joining SSHRC in October 2009, Brent worked at the International Development Research Centre, in a variety of positions, including, most recently, director for social and economic policy programs.
 He previously worked at the North-South Institute, a leading Canadian think-tank on development issues.